-We have a limited history of managing non-United States operations.
-From March 2001 to January 2004, all of our business was conducted from our one facility located in the United States and from our website operations in Bermuda.
-Over the past two years, we expanded our business to include operations in five different countries.
+We have a limited history of managing operations in multiple countries.
+From March 2001 to January 2004, all of our business was conducted from one facility located in the United States and from our website operations in Bermuda.
+Over the past three years, we expanded our business to include operations in five different countries.
 For example, we operate printing facilities in Venlo, the Netherlands and Windsor, Ontario, Canada, a customer support, sales and service, and graphic design center in Montego Bay, Jamaica, website operations in Devonshire, Bermuda and technology development, marketing, finance and administrative offices in Lexington, Massachusetts, United States.
 We have localized websites to serve many additional international markets.
-For the three months year ended December 31, 2005, we derived 29% of our revenue from our non-United States websites.
+For the three months ended September 30, 2006, we derived 30% of our revenue from our non-United States websites.
 We are subject to a number of risks and challenges that specifically relate to our international operations.
 Our international operations may not be successful if we are unable to meet and overcome these challenges, which could limit the growth of our business and may have an adverse effect on our business and operating results.
 We also have limited experience in confronting and addressing the risks and challenges we face in operating in several countries.
 These risks and challenges include: